ykamo001/rshell/README.md

 17. If an I/O command fails, then it will not execute any command connector by `||`, the program will think it is a success; therefore even if an I/O command failed, it will go on to execute the commands connected by `&&`, as it is a success.

+18. Adding comments to the I/O command line will cause program to terminate, but is not affected in piping stand-alone, or if I/O is implemented with piping.